Contact us

 The EIS is a detailed technical document that assesses the potential environmental impacts of the proposed project and outlines the measures and mitigations to be implemented in the region where it would be constructed.

 The EIS fact sheets provide a summary of key technical studies, the methodology we used to identify and assess potential project impacts, our findings and how we propose to manage or minimise them.
-We also have fact sheets outlining the project location, how we will construct the project and the facilities required to support construction of the project.

 The EIS fact sheets provide a summary of key technical assessments, the methodology we used to identify and assess potential project impacts, our findings and how we propose to manage or minimise them.